stylekit/stylekit.github.io/_posts/2017-01-16-playground-and-framework.md

 ## Using .framework in playground:

-In order to use multiple .framework in playground you have to:
+In order to use multiple .framework's in playground you have to:

 1. Create a new xcode project